MLogdberg/mlogdberg.github.io/_posts/2018-08-28-API Management Template Creator Updates.md

 ```

 ### Add Logic App as operation to exisitng API fix
 There has been diffrent behavior between API's generated from a Logic App imported as a new operation to an existing API.
 The main diffrent has been that the sig has been added as a "normal" parameter and no ARM functionality added to generate the *sig*.
-This is now adressed and the appropiate ARM functions will be added to this aswell and the sig will be generated automatically for both types.
+This is now adressed and the appropiate ARM functions will be added and generated automatically for both types.

 Properties will get value from the *[ListCallBackUrl]* function:
 ```